 One expense that has been rapidly increasing is the cost of medicines that we have been paying for.
 These are life saving medicines for renal patients.

-Tacrolimus is one of the drugs that renal transplant patients must have to protect them from rejection of the transplanted kidney.
-It used to cost $455 pesos (around $22 US) per person, but since November 2021, we have been paying mire than $1,356 pesos (around $64 US) for 50 tablets (just over a month's supply for one person).
-But even at that price, it's difficult to find.
-The government hospitals used to supply these drugs, but they no longer do so.... it's very worrying because more people will die without this medicine...
+Tacrolimus is one of the drugs that renal transplant patients need to protect them from rejection of the transplanted kidney.
+It used to cost 455 pesos a month (around $22 US) per person, but since November 2021, we have been paying more than 1,356 pesos (around $64 US) for 50 tablets.
+And even at that price, it's difficult to find.
+The government hospitals used to supply these drugs, but they no longer are able to do so.... it's very worrying because more people will die without this medicine...

-We want to find a doctor and dentist to come regularly to San Pedro Itzicán to see patients.
-(Anita does not have the time to drive people to Chapala to see the doctor at the Tepehua Community Center, though we very much appreciate that collaboration.)
-We will have to pay for these services, but they are vital to the community (San Pedro Itzicán has a population of around 5,900 people...) and no government medical services.
+We want to find a doctor to come regularly to San Pedro Itzicán to see patients.
+Anita does not have the time to drive people to Chapala to see the doctor at the Tepehua Community Center (though we very much appreciate that collaboration.)
+We will have to pay for these services, but they are vital to the community (San Pedro Itzicán has a population of around 7,000 people...) and no government medical services.
 People there cannot afford private doctors in Poncitlán or elsewhere.

-And after more than a year of negotiations, and much legal support (thank you Lissa's Legacy for that), we now have purchased a small piece of land in San Pedro Itzicán to be the future community center for the town.
-So gradually we will start clearing the land, backfilling it (and putting in a large water storage tank and septic tank), and then fencing the property.
-Then we can move the Kids Kitchen there and gradually start building the community center.
+And after more than a year of negotiations, and much legal support, (thank you Lissa's Legacy for that), we purchased a small piece of land in San Pedro Itzicán to be the future community center for the town.

-You may ask, why are we helping Anita and this San Pedro area?
-Watch this video from July 2021 to learn more ...
+You may ask - why are we helping Anita and this San Pedro area?
+Watch this video from July 2021 to understand and learn more ...